rmrevin/yii2-geoip/README.md

 __Q__: I get error `Required database not available at /usr/share/GeoIP/GeoIPCity.dat.`.
 What to do?

-__A__: Download this file [http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz](http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz) and ungzip it into `/usr/share/GeoIP/GeoIPCity.dat`
+__A__: Download this file (this file [is no more available](https://support.maxmind.com/geolite-legacy-discontinuation-notice/)) http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz and ungzip it into `/usr/share/GeoIP/GeoIPCity.dat`